 Term Description Funds Under Administration Funds Under Administration (FUA) represents the market value of funds administered by the Group and excludes AUM.
 Growth and volatility in this balance is a key performance indicator for the Wealth Management business and New Zealand businesses.
 Group Commonwealth Bank of Australia and its subsidiaries.
 Group Executive (GE) Members of the Executive Leadership Team (excludes the CEO and the CEO ASB).
 Interest Rate Risk in the Banking Book (IRRBB) Interest Rate Risk in the Banking Book is the risk that the Bank's profit derived from Net Interest Income (interest earned less interest paid), in current and future periods, is adversely impacted by changes in interest rates.
 This is measured from two perspectives: quantifying the change in the net present value of the Balance Sheet's future earnings potential, and the anticipated change to the Net Interest Income earned over 12 months.
 This calculation is driven by APRA regulations with further detail outlined in the Group's Basel III Pillar 3 report.
 Key Management Personnel (KMP) Persons having authority and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including any Director (whether Executive or otherwise) of that entity.
 Long-Term Variable Remuneration (LTVR) A variable remuneration arrangement that grants instruments to participating Executives that may vest over a period of four years if performance hurdles are met.
 Net profit after tax ("cash basis") Represents net profit after tax and non-controlling interests before non-cash items including hedging and IFRS volatility, Bankwest non-cash items, treasury shares valuation adjustment, and losses or gains on acquisitions, disposal, closure and demerger of businesses.
 This is Management's preferred measure of the Group's financial performance.
 Net profit after tax ("statutory basis") Represents net profit after tax and non-controlling interests, calculated in accordance with Australian Accounting Standards.
 This is equivalent to the statutory item "Net profit attributable to Equity holders of the Bank".
-Net Promoter Score Consumer Refer to pages 297 - 298 .
-Net Promoter Score Business Refer to pages 297 - 298 .
-Net Promoter Score Mobile App Refer to pages 297 - 298 .
-Net Promoter Score Internet Banking Refer to pages 297 - 298 .
 Net Stable Funding Ratio (NSFR) The NSFR more closely aligns the behaviour terms of assets and liabilities.
 It is the ratio of the amount of available stable funding (ASF) to the amount of required stable funding (RSF).
 ASF is the portion of an Authorised Deposit-taking Institution's (ADI) capital and liabilities expected to be a reliable source of funds over a one year time horizon.
 RSF is a function of the liquidity characteristics and residual maturities of an ADI's assets and off Balance Sheet activities.
 Net tangible assets per share Net assets excluding intangible assets, non-controlling interests and other equity instruments divided by ordinary shares on issue at the end of the period (excluding Treasury Shares deduction).
 Non-Executive Director Key Management Personnel who are not Executives.
 Other overseas Represents amounts booked in branches and controlled entities outside Australia and New Zealand.
 Profit after capital charge (PACC) The Group uses PACC, a risk-adjusted measure, as a key measure of financial performance.
 It takes into account the profit achieved, the risk to capital that was taken to achieve it, and other adjustments.
 Return on equity - cash basis Based on cash net profit after tax ("cash basis") and non-controlling interests less other equity instruments' distributions applied to average shareholders' equity, excluding non-controlling interests, other equity instruments and the treasury shares deduction relating to life insurance statutory funds.
 Return on equity - statutory basis Based on net profit after tax ("statutory basis") less other equity instruments' distributions applied to average shareholders' equity, excluding non-controlling interests and other equity instruments.